Use Lymwave with GitHub Copilot through MCP

 What this GitHub Copilot MCP workflow is for

 GitHub Copilot can use MCP servers to connect AI coding workflows with external tools and context.
-Lymwave MCP tools are being designed so Copilot workflows can access content marketing actions directly from a developer environment.
+Lymwave MCP tools let Copilot workflows access content marketing actions directly from a developer environment.

-This GitHub Copilot MCP integration direction is for VS Code, IDE, and repository-based content operations.
-It is not a claim of full production availability or an official GitHub, Microsoft, or Copilot partnership.
+This MCP workflow is available through the Lymwave MCP server for workspaces with bearer-token access and is useful for VS Code, IDE, and repository-based content operations.
+It is not an official GitHub, Microsoft, or Copilot partnership.

 Workflow